Aquaculture Thematic Methods

 | Total feed use | All sources | Tonnes per tonne production |

-Feed ingredient sourcing should be linked to wild fish stock accounts compiled under TG-3.9 Aquaculture Accounts and the fisheries accounting framework in TG-6.7 Fisheries Accounting: Integrating Stock Assessment to enable assessment of net contribution to fish supply.[35]
+Feed ingredient sourcing should be linked to wild fish stock accounts in TG-3.9 and TG-6.7 to enable assessment of net contribution to fish supply.[41]

 3.4.2 Fish-In Fish-Out Ratios

-The Fish-In Fish-Out (FIFO) ratio measures the quantity of wild fish required (as feed ingredients) to produce one unit of farmed fish.
-This indicator links aquaculture production to wild fish stock accounts:
+The Fish-In Fish-Out (FIFO) ratio measures the quantity of wild fish required (as feed ingredients) to produce one unit of farmed fish:

 FIFO ratios vary substantially by species and system: